Shocking the brain to restore sight: new glaucoma trial launches

 Summary

-This study tests whether combining gentle brain stimulation with visual exercises can improve vision and daily function in people with glaucoma who have lost some side vision.
-About 56 adults with open-angle glaucoma will receive both the active treatment and a placebo in random order, with each session followed by tests of vision and brain activity.
-The goal is to see if this approach can ease symptoms and enhance quality of life, not to cure the disease.
+This study tests whether a combination of gentle brain stimulation and visual exercises can improve vision and daily function in people with glaucoma who have lost some side vision.
+About 56 adults with open-angle glaucoma will receive both real and sham treatments in a crossover design.
+The goal is to see if these non-invasive methods can enhance quality of life and visual performance, not to cure the disease.

 Get updates